wraithlight/wraithlight-mono/README.md

+Dedicated to
-Dedicated to Kevin V. @ Gozo - i love you
+* Kevin V. @ Gozo - i love you
+* G @ wine events - love the thing in yourself that you loved in me

 ---